 Principles in bold, Sub-principles in bold & italics.
-SCORE Action Principle A: Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law 2) Demonstrating strong commitment to ethical values

-A2 i) Seeking to establish, monitor and maintain the organisation's ethical standards and performance.
-This according to CIPFA/Solace is demonstrated by, for e.g.: Scrutiny of ethical decision making Championing ethical compliance at governing body level Substanti al A2 i) What NHDC has or does: The Council has Standards, O & S Committee and Finance Audit & Risk Committees that all play a role in the scrutiny of ethical decision making.
-The Standards Committee Chairman provides an annual report to Council on the Standards Committee work and complaints.
-The Council's O & S Committee sets an agreed work programme for several Task and Finish Groups and reviews.
+SCORE Action Principle A: Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law 2) Demonstrating strong commitment to ethical values A2 i) Seeking to establish, monitor and maintain the organisation's ethical standards and performance.
+This according to CIPFA/Solace is demonstrated by, for e.g.: Scrutiny of ethical decision making Championing ethical compliance at governing body level Substanti al A2 i) What NHDC has or does: • The Council has Standards, O & S Committee and Finance Audit & Risk Committees that all play a role in the scrutiny of ethical decision making. • The Standards Committee Chairman provides an annual report to Council on the Standards Committee work and complaints. • The Council's O & S Committee sets an agreed work programme for several Task and Finish Groups and reviews.
 These supplement scheduled meetings and ensure further Member scrutiny and analysis of how the Council utilises its resources.
 The O & S Committee, having reviewed policy recommendations and completed task and finish reviews, can make recommendations to Cabinet which reflect their findings to further inform the decision-making process.
-The O & S Committee publishes an Annual report which is presented to Council by the Chairman of the Committee.
-The FAR Committee is the main Audit Committee.
+The O & S Committee publishes an Annual report which is presented to Council by the Chair of the Committee.
+The FAR Committee is the Council's Audit Committee.
 It receives, considers, approves, and makes recommendations on various ethical issues.
+It receives reports from SIAS, SAFS, external auditors, and internal Council officers.
+It considers the audit findings and Plans.
 It receives the quarterly revenue, capital, and treasury management reports, prior to Cabinet.
 It reviews annual governance arrangements, approves the AGS and monitors actions.
 The Constitution, terms of reference of Committees, Contract Procedure Rules and Financial Regulations and processes and guidance detailed under A 1) also underpin the commitment to decision making practices.
 The Leadership Team has the responsibility to conduct the annual review of governance arrangements and "score" these against the Local Code of Corporate Governance (which includes the CIPFA/SOLACE Framework principles).
-This then forms the basis of the AGS presented to the FAR Committee for their consideration and approval.
-Finance Audit & Risk Committee presents an annual report on its actions and recommendations and the contribution it has made to the Council's overall governance. (see previous action on the Corporat e Plan A1 ii).
-Outcomes/ examples: Scrutiny of ethical decision making ☑ The O & S Committee has seven scheduled meetings and publishes an annual report.
-The Committee considers a range of topics including scrutinising key decisions of Cabinet.
-At the O&S Committee meeting for March 2023, the Committee considered and commented on the Annual Report of the Overview and Scrutiny Committee 2022/23 prior to consideration by Council.
-Historically, this was brought to the final Council meeting of the civic year, but as was the case with the previous year, this was not possible given the short period between the two meetings.
-The report will therefore be presented to Council in the next civic year. https://srvmodgov01.northherts.gov.uk/documents/s21667/Appendix%20A%20-%20Annual%20OS%20Report%20to%20Council%202022-2023.pdf
+This then forms the basis of the AGS presented to the FAR Committee for their consideration and approval. • Finance Audit & Risk Committee presents an annual report on its actions and recommendations and the contribution it has made to the Council's overall governance.
+Outcomes/ examples:

+Scrutiny of ethical decision making